 Our resident festival expert from Canstar Blue, Nick Cuda, has been around the block a few times.
-He frequents many of the biggest musical festivals around Australia each year, including Big Day Out, Laneway, Byron Bay Blues Festival, Woodford Folk Festival, Falls Festival, Splendour (eight years straight!) and Jungle Love Music and Arts Festival.
+He frequents many of the biggest musical festivals around Australia each year, including Big Day Out, Laneway, Byron Bay Blues Festival, Woodford Folk Festival, Falls Festival, Splendour (nine years straight!) and Jungle Love Music and Arts Festival.

 Considering himself a bit of a veteran in the festival scene, Nick shared some of the most common festival disasters he’s come across, and a few tips to keep you out of trouble at the next live gig.